 What are the academic disciplines within each division?

 Humanities: Art and Art History, English, Modern and Classical Languages, Music, Music Education, Philosophy, Religious Studies, Theatre Arts.

 Social and Behavioral Sciences: Accounting and Finance, Business Administration, Anthropology, Economics, Education, History, Political Science, Psychology, Sociology.

 Physical and Life Sciences: Geological and Environmental Sciences, Biology, Biochemistry, Computer and Information Science, Mathematics, Medical Technology, Nursing, Physics.

 Information about Liberal Arts in Practice curriculum requirements can be found by clicking here.

-In an effort to cut down on paper usage and further ensure the privacy and security of student records, the Registrar's Office is no longer printing paper copies of course schedules for add/drop or registration transactions processed in house.
+Please note: In an effort to cut down on paper usage and further ensure the privacy and security of student records, the Registrar's Office is no longer printing paper copies of course schedules for add/drop or registration transactions processed in house.
 All add/drop and registration changes are viewable in WebAdvisor immediately upon processing.
 If you need a paper copy of your schedule you may print one out via your WebAdvisor account.